How many times in the course of a week are you asked the question, “So what do you do?”

 I think we would both agree that we spent more time trying to figure out how to work with each other than turning UnStuckable into a business.
 That’s never a good thing.

-My breakthrough moment came when my sister visited me in August 2014 while my wife and I were on vacation in Cape Cod.
+My breakthrough moment came when my sister visited me in August 2014 while I was vacationing in Cape Cod.
 She got me to have a good cry about our my mom.
 It was the emotional release I needed.
 It was the bottom of my depression.

 After that I resorted to one of my favorite life skills, purging.
 Almost nothing else gets me moving forward again like letting go.